Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

 ## Full-Wipe

-This section walks a user through cleanly stopping all running services that require partitions as well as completely scrubbing and removing the system.
+This section walks a user through cleanly stopping all running services that require partitions, as well as completely scrubbing and removing the system.

-This does not zero disks, this will ensure that all disks look RAW on the next reboot.
+This does not zero disks; this will ensure that all disks look raw on the next reboot.

 ***IMPORTANT*** For each step, pay attention to whether the command is to be run on a master node, storage node, or worker node.
 If wiping a different type of node than what a step specifies, then skip that step.

-1. (`ncn-w#`) Reset Kubernetes **on worker nodes ONLY**.
+1. Reset Kubernetes **on worker nodes ONLY**.

    This will stop `kubelet`, underlying containers, and remove the contents of `/var/lib/kubelet`.